Samsung/jalangi2/README.md

   * [analysisCallbackTemplate.js](src/js/runtime/analysisCallbackTemplate.js): a template for writing a dynamic analysis.
   * and [more ...](src/js/sample_analyses/)

+See [our tutorial slides](http://manu.sridharan.net/files/JalangiTutorial.pdf) for a detailed overview of Jalangi and some client analyses.

 ### Requirements

 We tested Jalangi on Mac OS X 10.10 with Chromium browser.
 Jalangi should work on Mac OS